-Fog limits visibility.
+Fog can form quickly, limit visibility, increase crash risk and in a factor in approximately 1% of wrecks.
 The safe speed to operate a truck in fog depends on the visibility ahead.
 In some cases if visibility is to limited, it may be necessary for the truck driver to pull off the road until conditions improve.
 Truck wrecks which happen in fog conditions often involve high-speed impacts increasing the risk for fatalities.
 Because of fog, a truck driver may not be able to see the traffic lane lines potentially causing head-on or sideswipe collisions or vehicles ahead of it causing a rear end collision.

-Among the other weather conditions which can negatively affect truck safety and be involved in truck crashes are: hot weather, sleet, smoke, high winds, dust or blowing materials.
+Among the other weather conditions which can negatively affect truck safety and be involved in truck crashes are: sleet, smoke, dust or blowing materials.

-Federal Motor Carrier Safety Regulations require truck drivers exercise extreme caution in conditions when rain, sleet, snow, ice, dust, mist, smoke or fog negatively affect traction or visibility.
+Federal Motor Carrier Safety Regulations require truck drivers exercise extreme caution and reduce speed in hazardous conditions when rain, sleet, snow, ice, dust, mist, smoke or fog negatively affect traction or visibility.
 If the conditions are dangerous enough, the driver is generally not permitted to drive and must wait until the vehicle can be operated safely.
-Your 18 wheeler crash attorney should determine whether weather conditions were a factor in your crash and use this regulation, if applicable, in your case.
+Industry materials instruct truck drivers to slow down by 1/3 on wet roads and at least 1/2 on packed snow.
+On icy roads truck drivers are told to slow down to a crawl and get off the road as soon they safely can.
+Your 18 wheeler crash attorney should determine whether weather conditions were a factor in your crash and use the above, if applicable, in your case.

 In the event of a truck accident, there are often serious and even tragic consequences.
 If you or someone you love has been seriously injured, disabled, or killed in a trucking accident caused by poor road conditions or poor weather conditions, call Flick Law Firm as soon as possible.